Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 sysctl -w net.ipv4.ip_forward=1
 ```

-After installing FRR, the BGP daemon is configured to start by changing `bgpd=no` to in `bgpd=yes` in the configuration file `/etc/frr/daemons`, using the following BGP configuration in `/etc/frr/bgpd.conf`
+After installing FRR, the BGP daemon is configured to start by changing `bgpd=no` to `bgpd=yes` in the configuration file `/etc/frr/daemons`, using the following BGP configuration in `/etc/frr/bgpd.conf`

 ```
 log syslog notifications